 ‘It is so worthwhile to volunteer.
 It’s great to be part of the community, it helps me, and it helps others to remember their loved one.’

-Carmen first became the champion of the Mackay Walk to Remember when the previous organiser moved from the region.
-Her first event was held in 2019 but sadly, due to Covid, the 2020 walk was cancelled.
-Carmen is now in the throes of organising the 2021 Walk to Remember which will be help 10 October at 10am at the beautiful Mackay Botanical Gardens.
+Carmen first became the champion of the Mackay Walk to Remember when the previous organiser moved from the region, and her first event was held in 2019.

 Walks to Remember are a chance for people whose babies have died to gather and walk the steps their children never got to take.
 It gives families the opportunity to openly talk about their babies with people who have experienced a similar tragedy.